plut/InfinityEngine.jl/README.md

  - since everything is written in already-existing languages (code in Julia and translations in gettext's `.po` format), it is easy to validate contents;
+ - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions);
  - easier inclusion of mod metadata;
- - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions);
  - automatic mod conflict detection.

 Current status: **very limited use cases**.
+The core set of features (loading resources, translating strings etc) is well advanced, but for testing this, only items and dialogs are currently available.
-This can currently load, display and (sometimes) edit items and dialogs.
-It is not yet possible to define a mod.
+The module can currently load, display and (with limits) edit them.
+Once the module core is stabilized, adding more resource types should be relatively simple.

 **This is currently limited to BGEE, BG2EE and EET games.**
-Adding support for other IE games is a (long-term) goal (only once this is able to run full BGEE mods!).
+Adding support for other IE games is a (long-term) goal.

 ## Design goals
-The design goals include:
+The design goals include (roughly, by decreasing priority):

 ### User-friendliness (CLI style)